mtjon/introduction-to-dsh/prerequisites.md

 - Linux and Mac have an SSH client built in.
 [Proceed to Generating a keypair in Linux/Mac](#using-linux-or-mac).
 - Windows sometimes comes with ssh.
 To check, you open Powershell (WIN+X, A, click `yes`) and type `ssh`.
 You will either get feedback stating:
-  - you didn't supply required parameters (meaning you have it, and should proceed to [generating a keypair in PowerShell](#powershellkeygen).
+  - you didn't supply required parameters.
+This means Powershell understands SSH, and you can proceed to treat it as a relatively normal [Linux shell](#using-wsl) for the commands that we use here.
+However, if commands result in unexpected behaviour, you should switch to one of the alternatives below.
-  - ssh is unknown, meaning you don't have it, so you should continue to the next step.
+  - ssh is unknown, meaning PowerShell does not understand SSH. you should then proceed to install one of the following:
-- If Windows doesn't have ssh, you have several options:
-  - [Windows Subsystem for Linux (WSL)](#getwsl) allows you to run Linux commands (including SSH) on your Windows system.
+    - [Windows Subsystem for Linux (WSL)](#getting-wsl) allows you to run Linux commands (including SSH) on your Windows system, by running an integrated [Linux shell](#using-wsl).
-  - [Git for windows](#getgit) allows you to run git commands, through a bash shell.
+    - [Git for windows](#getting-git-bash) allows you to run git commands, through a [bash shell](#using-git-bash).
 There is even a portable version that does not require admin rights.
-  - Many more options.
-You can use whatever you're comfortable with. _(note that the format in which PuttyGen stores the keys is _not_ standard; you will need to copy the generated key in a new text file)_
+    - If already have another preferred way, such as Putty, you are free to use it, assuming it does not create issues during the training. _(note, however, that the format in which PuttyGen stores the keys is __not__ standard; you will need to copy the generated key in a new text file)_

 WSL has our preference, with Git for Windows acting as a backup-option.
-Guide for both options have been included.
+Guides for both options have been included.

 <a name="powershellkeygen"></a>